Glimesh/api-docs/content/docs/reference/channelReference.md

 bookHidden: true
 ---

 Shows all the properties of the channel object.
-Note that for nested objects only one propery is shown.
+Note that for nested objects only one property is shown.

 ```js
 subscription {